ppy/osu-wiki/news/2025/2025-03-xx-gmt-apps-now-open.md

 As always, we will look through every single application, but if you fit into the following categories, we'll count that as a plus:

-- you are active in `#turkish` and/or speak the language on a native level
+- you speak Turkish on a near-native level, being active in `#turkish` is a plus
-- you are active in `#ukrainian` and/or speak the language on a native level
+- you speak Ukrainian on a near-native level, being active in `#ukrainian` is a plus
-- you are active in `#portuguese` and/or speak the language on a native level
+- you speak Portuguese on a near-native level, being active in `#portuguese` is a plus
-- you are online and available in the Australia/Asia timezones
+- you are online and available to moderate and react to reports in the Australia/Asia timezones
 - you actively browse and/or participate in forum discussions

 ---